Bridgeman Downs

 Bridgeman Downs's population is slightly older than the national pattern

-The median age in Bridgeman Downs is 40 years, which is considerably higher than Greater Brisbane's average of 36 years and modestly exceeds the national average of 38 years.
-Compared to the Greater Brisbane average, the 5-14 cohort is notably over-represented at 14.7% in Bridgeman Downs, while the 25-34 age group is under-represented at 7.4%.
-According to post-2021 Census data, the 35 to 44 age group has grown from 14.1% to 15.5% of the population, whereas the 25 to 34 cohort has declined from 9.8% to 7.4%.
-Population forecasts for 2041 indicate substantial demographic changes in Bridgeman Downs.
-The 45 to 54 age group is projected to grow by 44%, reaching 2,420 people from the current 1,685.
-Conversely, both the 0 to 4 and 25 to 34 age groups are expected to have reduced numbers.
+The median age in Bridgeman Downs is 40 years, which is higher than Greater Brisbane's average of 36 years and slightly exceeds the national average of 38 years.
+The 5-14 age group is notably over-represented in Bridgeman Downs at 14.7%, compared to Greater Brisbane's average, while the 25-34 age group is under-represented at 7.4%.
+Post-2021 Census data shows that the 35-44 age group has grown from 14.1% to 15.5% of the population, and the 25-34 age group has declined from 9.8% to 7.4%.
+Population forecasts for 2041 indicate significant demographic changes in Bridgeman Downs, with the 45-54 age group expected to grow by 44%, reaching 2,420 people from 1,685.
+Conversely, both the 0-4 and 25-34 age groups are projected to decrease in number.

 Frequently Asked Questions - Age